-- (e) a body that is a member of a class of bodies prescribed for the purposes of this paragraph; - (f) a body that: - (i) is a member of a payroll tax group (as defined in the PTA Act Glossary) of which a body referred to in another paragraph is also a member; or - (ii) is a related body corporate as defined in section 9 of the Corporations Act 2001 (Cth) of a body referred to in another paragraph; or - (iii) has as its sole or dominant purpose or object the conferral of a benefit on a body referred to in another paragraph. - 13.
+- (ii) is a related body corporate as defined in section 9 of the Corporations Act 2001 (Cth) of a body referred to in another paragraph; or - (iii) has as its sole or dominant purpose or object the conferral of a benefit on a body referred to in another paragraph. - 14.
 The Acts relevantly define the following terms3 - (a) industrial association means any of the following - (i) an organisation registered under the Industrial Relations Act 1979 section 53 or 54; - (ii) an association of employees, or an association of employers, registered as an organisation or recognised under the Fair Work (Registered Organisations) Act 2009 (Cth); - (iii) an association of employees registered or recognised as a trade union (however described) under the law of another State or Territory; - (iv) an association of employers registered or recognised as such (however described) under the law of another State or Territory; - (v) an association of employees a principal purpose of which is the protection and promotion of the employees' interests in matters concerning their employment; - (b) political party means a body or organisation, whether incorporated, having as one of its objects or activities the promotion of the election to the Parliament of the Commonwealth, or a State or Territory, of a candidate or candidates endorsed by it or by a body or organisation of which it forms part; - (c) professional association means a body or organisation, whether incorporated or unincorporated, having as one of its objects or activities the promotion of the interest of its members in any profession; and - (d) promote trade, industry or commerce includes to carry out an undertaking a purpose of which includes the promotion of, or the advocacy for, trade, industry or commerce, whether generally or in respect of any particular kind of trade, industry or commerce.